PiechZ/greybox_wrapped/README.md

 # greybox Wrapped

-greybox Wrapped is a project that allows us to display statistics and achievements from academic debates.
+greybox Wrapped[^1] is a project that displays statistics and achievements from academic high-school debates in a "rewind" style popularized by Spotify Wrapped.

-As the Czech Debating Association, we track all academic debates that take place at our events.
-From this database, data can be extracted to analyse performance and award individuals with achievements.
-This project will allow us to analyse the data and award individuals' achievements on the backend.
-On the frontend, individuals will be able to request personalised presentation of their achievements each year, just as other applications do a "rewind" of the year.
+At the Czech Debating Association, we track all debates that take place at our events in a database called "greybox" [^2].
+This project allows us to analyse the data and award individuals' achievements on the backend.
+On the frontend, individuals are be able to request personalised presentation of their achievements each year.
-**Sometimes in the code, greybox wrapped can be called ADK wrapped, which is the same thing, only an older name.**

 ## Architecture

 We're using a standard client-server architecture with a stationary pre-filled backend database.

-- `sql_prep/`: A training component that restructures the data into a series of achievements / presentable statistics. **This is handled using dbt/SQL with a sprinkle of Python on top of a DuckDB database**, since our dataset is small (&lt;50MB).
+- `greybox_conversion/`: A training component that restructures the data into a series of achievements / presentable statistics. **This is handled using dbt/SQL with a sprinkle of Python on top of a DuckDB database**, since our dataset is small (&lt;50MB).
 - `backend/`: A transfer component that communicates the data to the presentation layer via API. **FastAPI handles this.**
 - `frontend/`: A presentation component that displays the data in a meaningful/beautiful way. **React/Spectacle handles this.**